Valentin Dikul: Recovery

 Dikul trained for 5–6 hours a day lifting objects, stretching rubber bands and performing push-ups; however, his legs did not work.
 Suffering from pain in the spine and fatigue, he performed strength exercises and studied the medical literature on the spine, gathering the necessary information.
 Doctors asked him to stop wasting time and effort, explaining that success is impossible.
 But he continued to exhaustion.
 He began to lift weights small at first, then more and more increasing the weight, developing all the muscles of the back which he was able to.
 Then he had the idea that you need to move the inactive parts of the body as if they were healthy a full cycle.
-Tied a rope to his feet, passing it under the headboard, which played the role of the pulley and then pulling it and moving the feet.
+He tied a rope to his feet, passing it under the headboard, which played the role of a pulley and then pulled it, moving the feet.
 Then he began using counterweight loads.
 Friends helped him build a system of weights and pulleys around his bed designed by Dikul.
 Eight months later he was discharged from the hospital with the first group of disability.

 A series of publications in the press provoked an avalanche of letters to Dikul with requests for help.
 In response, he would send them a package of instructions designed for medical rehabilitation.
 In processing a large amount of correspondence he was helped by his wife Lyudmila.

 Many people using a wheelchair saw it as their hope.
 Valentin spent three to four hours a day on advising people with disabilities.

 In 1988, the Dikul center, a Russian rehabilitation center for patients with spinal injuries and with consequences of infantile cerebral paralysis, was opened.

 Dikul was also known for his immense strength, in which he displayed mostly in the form of juggling, flipping, and snatching massive kettlebells.
 He is known to have used kettlebells weighing up to 80–90 kg for the afore mentioned movements.

 Criticism

-In 2013 he was criticised for allegedly falsyfing results of heavylifting of a rock.
+In 2013, Dikul was criticised for allegedly falsifying results of heavylifting of a rock.